The rise of hospitality disputes

-With hotel owners being most concerned about ‘the bottom line’, any adverse impact on the financial performance of the hotel that they have invested heavily in invariably leads to allegations of material breach by the operators in the mismanagement of the hotel.
+With hotel owners being most concerned about the bottom line, any adverse impact on the financial performance of the hotel in which they have invested heavily invariably leads to allegations of material breach by the operators in the mismanagement of the hotel.
 Such allegations often lead to hotel owners terminating the hotel management agreement.
-That said, due to the relationship of being an independent contractor and not an agent, the hotel owner (as a principle) is unable to terminate without cause.
+That said, due to the relationship of being an independent contractor and not an agent, the hotel owner (in principle) is unable to terminate without cause.
 The owner would have to rely on an express term of the hotel operation agreement to open the way for termination.

-Such termination will be met with the operator’s strenuous objection to allegations of mismanagement and the operator will defend its performance and brand name.
-A close examination of termination disputes shows that the underlying issue is usually the misalignment of perception and expectation of economics of operations.
-While in many cases, commercial negotiations can and do resolve these, parties should consider clearly setting out minimum expectations, no fault termination and payment adjustment clauses.
+Such a termination will be met with the operator’s strenuous objection to allegations of mismanagement, and the operator will defend its performance and brand name.
+A close examination of termination disputes shows that the underlying issue is usually the misalignment of perceptions and expectations of the economics of operations.
+While, in many cases, commercial negotiations can and do resolve these, parties should consider clearly setting out minimum expectations, no-fault termination and payment adjustment clauses.

-The examples cited below show the typical range of disputes that hotel owners and operators get involved in.
+The examples cited below show the typical range of disputes in which hotel owners and operators get involved.

 Misrepresentation and material breach of the management services agreement

-Bloomberry Resorts and Hotels Inc and another v Global Gaming Philippines LLC and another 3 SLR 725A was a case where the plaintiff (hotel owner) sought to terminate the management services agreement (MSA) on claims of alleged misrepresentation, inducing them to enter the MSA, and also alleged a material breach of the MSA by the defendant.
-The claimant commenced arbitration, seeking declarations that they had been induced into entering the MSA and that they had rightfully terminated the MSA.
+Bloomberry Resorts and Hotels Inc and another v Global Gaming Philippines LLC and another was a case where the plaintiff (hotel owner) sought to terminate the management services agreement (MSA) on claims of alleged misrepresentation inducing it to enter the MSA, and also alleged a material breach of the MSA by the defendant.
+The claimant commenced arbitration, seeking declarations that it had been induced into entering the MSA and that it had rightfully terminated the MSA.
 The claim was dismissed by the tribunal.

-The case of Park Regis Hospitality Management Sdn Bhd v British Malayan Trustees Ltd and others 1 SLR 1175 concerned a claim by the hotel operator against the owner for breach of the hotel operating agreement by the owner’s sale of the hotel to a third party.
-While the operating agreement did contain express warranties that the owner was the owner of the property, these were held to be warranties as to the state of affairs at the date of the agreement and did not amount to a warranty or promise that the owner would remain as such throughout the term of the operating agreement.
+Park Regis Hospitality Management Sdn Bhd v British Malayan Trustees Ltd and others concerned a claim by the hotel operator against the owner for breach of the hotel operating agreement by the owner’s sale of the hotel to a third party.
+While the operating agreement did contain express warranties that the owner was the owner of the property, these were held to be warranties as to the state of affairs on the date of the agreement and did not amount to a warranty or promise that the owner would remain as such throughout the term of the operating agreement.

 While this is not a hospitality dispute between the parties to a management agreement, it shows the importance of branding and trademark in this space.
-In the case of Novelty Pte Ltd v Amanresorts Ltd and another SGCA 13, the claim was brought by Amanresorts against Novelty.
-The respondents in the appeal were companies operating under the Amanresorts group of companies (the Amanresorts Group).
-The Amanresorts Group operated ultra-luxury resorts in many locations around the world.
-‘Amanusa’ , which opened in Bali in 1992, was one such resort.
+In Novelty Pte Ltd v Amanresorts Ltd and another, the claim was brought by Amanresorts against Novelty.
+The respondents in the appeal were companies operating under the Amanresorts Group, which operated ultra-luxury resorts in many locations around the world.
+Amanusa, which opened in Bali in 1992, was one such resort.
 The respondents were also in the residential accommodation business and they licensed the prefix ‘Aman’ to various real estate projects in return for a fee.
 The respondents also had luxury goods and services with the Aman name.
 While the word ‘Aman’ was never registered as a trademark in Singapore, the name ‘Amanusa’ has been a registered trademark since 1998.
 The appellant developed housing projects in Singapore and was known for reasonably priced developments in convenient locations.
-In 2005, the appellant named a Balinese-themed housing project in Singapore as ‘Amanusa’.
-The respondents took legal action against the appellant under the law of passing off, and also under section 55(3)(a) of the Trade Marks Act (Chapter 332, 2005 Rev Ed).
+In 2005, the appellant named a Balinese-themed housing project in Singapore ‘Amanusa’.
+The respondents took legal action against the appellant under the law of passing off, and also under section 55(3)(a) of the Trade Marks Act.
 The High Court found that the ‘Aman’ names were well-known trademarks in Singapore and that both claims were made out.
-The appellant appealed against the High Court’s decision and the appeal was dismissed by the Court of Appeal.
+The appellant appealed against the High Court’s decision but the appeal was dismissed by the Court of Appeal.

 These hospitality disputes arose before the covid-19 pandemic.
 A common factor in the first two cases referred to above is the desire to terminate the relationship by one of the parties.
 The covid-19 pandemic has seen and will continue to see all players in the hotel industry space being affected in terms of the generation of revenue, the control of costs and, ultimately, the ability to service financing obligations.

-New hotel projects or refurbishments to existing hotels have been delayed due to shortages in the supply of materials or workmen.
+New hotel projects or refurbishments to existing hotels have been delayed due to shortages in the supply of materials or workers.
 Rooms have been vacant due to travel bans and lockdowns and employees have been left in limbo.
 Hotel operators are finding it increasingly difficult to meet financial performance metrics set out in hotel management agreements.
-On the flip side, we will see hotel owners being unable to meet capital requirements set out in these agreements to meet operating standards.
+As regards hotel owners, they will be unable to meet capital requirements set out in these agreements to meet operating standards.
 The party that is in breach is likely to look for a reason to terminate the relationship.
 Looming over all this is the debt-servicing obligation incurred for the acquisition of the property and the danger of foreclosure by the owner’s lender.